Nannigalaxy/nannigalaxy.github.io/_posts/python/2022-04-11-custom-colormap-opencv.markdown

 ```

 The color applied is 'Pseudocolor' aka 'False Color' as it is mapping to grayscale image.
 So, the actual range is between `0-255`, upon which RGB is assigned and produce color image.
 In `colormap_dict` dictionary each key specifies range of grayscale to map RGB value till succesive key value.
-This is rudamentary implementation to test the function.
+This is a rudamentary and temporary implementation to test the function.
 I would suggest to generate colormap file with RGB and load.

 <b> Colormap file example:</b>
 ```custom_colormap.txt